-When you give your card details for things like magazine subscriptions, online streaming services, payday loans and insurance renewals you’re agreeing a future-dated card payment.
+When you give your card details for things like online streaming services (such as Netflix), subscriptions following a free trial, payday loans and insurance renewals you’re agreeing a future-dated card payment.

 This sort of payment lets you authorise a retailer to take future payment(s) from your account using your card number.
 It’s sometimes referred to as a ‘recurring transaction’ or ‘continuous payment authority’.